Mariners vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Toronto Blue Jays and Danny Jansen will take on the Seattle Mariners and J.P.
-Crawford at T-Mobile Park on Saturday, with the first pitch at 4:10 PM ET.
+Alek Manoah takes the mound for the Toronto Blue Jays on Sunday at T-Mobile Park against Eugenio Suarez and the Seattle Mariners.
+First pitch is at 4:10 PM ET.

-The Mariners are listed as +115 moneyline underdogs in this matchup with the Blue Jays (-140).
-A 7-run total has been listed for the game.
+The Mariners are favored in this one, at -135, while the underdog Blue Jays have +110 odds to play spoiler.
+The total for the contest is set at 8.5 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.